Skip to Content

 Lake Hayes Loop Track is a great hike in Queenstown, and one that I recommend for anyone looking for a quiet and easy trail!

-I hope this blog has helped prepare you for the hike, and if you have any other questions please leave them below.
+I hope this blog has helped prepare you for the hike, and if you have any other questions, please leave them below.
 Be sure to check out the rest of my blogs about hiking in Queenstown, or even hikes in Glenorchy – I’ve written about a ton of them!
 Or check out some other of my other recommended blogs below.

-Best things to do in New Zealand
+55 Awesome Things to do in New Zealand (A Local Guide!)